RamaMalladiAWS/aws-hpc-tutorials/content/06-nice-dcv/standalone/08-deploy-ec2.md

 ![NICE DCV EC2Launch](/images/nice-dcv/Launch-EC2-Tags.png)

 8. Configure Security Group: Here you can control firewall rules that control traffic for your instance.
 Note that by default , the NICE DCV server communicates over port 8443.
 Since we use the NICE DCV AMI this port is already enabled by default.
-We need to enable SSH access by adding Port 22 to the Security Group.
+If not enabled by default, you need to enable SSH access by adding Port 22 to the Security Group.
 Click on **Add Rule**, choose **ssh** type, protocol **TCP**, port range **22** and source **0.0.0.0/0**.

 ![NICE DCV EC2Launch](/images/nice-dcv/Launch-EC2-SG.png)